Architecture

 How work moves through the live loop

-The shortest operational view of the system: attach path, optional HTTP surface, local store, provider sync, and agent execution.
+The shortest operational view of the system: attach path, optional HTTP surface, local store, local project management, and Codex execution.

 This diagram is derived from the current runtime shape in cmd/maestro and the internal runtime packages, then captured as a static asset for the docs site.

-Screenshot of the live loop architecture diagram showing MCP and HTTP entry points flowing into the Maestro runtime, which then coordinates providers, orchestration, storage, and the agent runner.
+Screenshot of the live loop architecture diagram showing MCP and HTTP entry points flowing into the Maestro runtime, which then coordinates the local store, MCP transport, and Codex runs.

 Local store first

 WORKFLOW.md still controls orchestration behavior, and its tracker.kind remains kanban.
-Project-level provider selection is a separate concern from workflow orchestration config.
+That is the local tracker used for every project.

 MCP attach model